20 IT Support Questions to Ask When Choosing an IT Support Company

 14. How and when will I be charged?

-IT Support company terms vary, but generally expect 15 to 30 day payment terms for one off ad-hoc work.
-Support contracts tend to be paid monthly, quarterly or annually and usually payable in advance.
+IT Support company terms vary, but generally expect 15 to 30-day payment terms for one-off ad-hoc work.
+Support contracts tend to be paid monthly, quarterly, or annually and are usually payable in advance.

 15. What exactly do you support in your contract (and does it include peripherals such as printers, mobiles, etc.)?